 Euthanasia is performed due to a terminal illness or when the cat’s quality of life is affected by debilitating pain which can no longer be medically managed.
-Unless the disease is acute, or a trauma has occurred, it is often possible to extend the cat’s life with medical intervention, but at some point, this will no loner be effective.
+Unless the disease is acute, or a trauma has occurred, it is often possible to extend the cat’s life with medical intervention, but at some point, this will no longer be effective.

-During the medical management of a disease, pet owners and veterinarians must work closely together to treat the condition to alleviate symptoms and monitor the cat’s progress.
+During the medical management of disease, pet owners and veterinarians must work closely together to treat the condition to alleviate symptoms and monitor the cat’s progress.

 When is the right tome to euthanise a cat?

 Your veterinarian can guide you when the cat’s quality of life and suffering are at a point where it is kinder to say goodbye, but ultimately it must be your choice.
 When we bring an animal into our lives, it is with the understanding we will have to make a difficult and painful decision to end the cat’s life when his or her suffering is too much.
 This goes against our natural instinct to protect and fight for those we love but we do so because it is in the best interests of the cat, even though we desperately want more time.

 The window where the cat transitions from some quality of life to almost none is hazy and finding that exact right time is difficult to pinpoint.
 When all that is left is pain and discomfort, the cat is not leading any quality of life whatsoever.
 Medicine is wonderful, but it can go so far.
 No matter how much we love our pets, we owe them a dignified end.